avillasenorh/Programming_Notes/docs/macos/python.md

 >>>
 ```

-This is in fact a link to:
+This was in fact a link to:

     /usr/bin/python@ -> ../../System/Library/Frameworks/Python.framework/Versions/2.7/bin/python2.7

+Since this version of Python was only intended for use by the operating system, no `pip` command
+associated with it.

-As stated in the warning, it is expected that macOS Monterrey Version 12.3 (early 2022)
-will not include this Python 2.7 distribution.
+As stated in the warning, newer versions of macOS do not include this Python 2.7 distribution.

-There is no `pip` command associated with this version of Python.

-In `/usr/bin` there is also a newer version of Python:
+In `/usr/bin` there is a `python3` command with a newer version of Python:

 ```
 $ /usr/bin/python3 -V
-Python 3.8.9
+Python 3.9.6

 $ /usr/bin/python3
-Python 3.8.9 (default, Oct 26 2021, 07:25:54)
+Python 3.9.6 (default, Dec  7 2023, 05:42:47)
-[Clang 13.0.0 (clang-1300.0.29.30)] on darwin
+[Clang 15.0.0 (clang-1500.1.0.2.5)] on darwin
 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```

-There is a `pip3` command associated with this version of Python:
+In the same location there is a `pip3` command associated with this version of Python:

 ```
 $ /usr/bin/pip3 -V
-pip 20.2.3 from /Applications/Xcode.app/Contents/Developer/Library/Frameworks/Python3.framework/Versions/3.8/lib/python3.8/site-packages/pip (python 3.8)
+pip 21.2.4 from /Applications/Xcode.app/Contents/Developer/Library/Frameworks/Python3.framework/Versions/3.9/lib/python3.9/site-packages/pip (python 3.9)
 ```

-However none of these versions should be used (only used by operating systems) and do not
-install packages!
+These pre-installed versions of Python are only intended for use by the operating system,
+so they should not be used (and no packages should be installed using `pip3`).

+Therefore, in order to use Python for software developement we need to
-Therefore we need to install other distributions of Python.
+install other distributions of Python.

 ### PSF Python

-In addition to system python (not used) the first Python distribution to install
+In addition to system Python (not to be used) the first Python distribution to install
 is that of the [PSF](https://www.python.org).
-For macOS we select a
+For macOS we will select the
 macOS 64-bit universal2 installer (`.dmg` file).

-The installation is simple, but it requires a set of SSL root certificates:
+The installation is simple, and when completed you should see a window similar
+to this one (depending on the version of Python and of the operating system):

 ![install Python certificates](python_certificates.png)

+This window includes a message that indicates that a set of SSL root certificates are required.
-When clicking in the `Install Certificates` icon:
+When clicking in the `Install Certificates` icon in a Finder window the following command
+will run:

 ```
 $ ./Install\ Certificates.command
  -- pip install --upgrade certifi
 Collecting certifi